+1 (775) 742-1754

 Currency and Credit Cards – Reals is the standard currency of Brazil.
 The exchange rate can vary from 3.5 – 5 to 1 There are places in Manaus to exchange currency and the rate will be much better than in the U.S. Most Major Credit Cards can be used as well.
 Tips and Gratuities can be done in U.S. dollars.

-Manaus is the Capital City of the Amazon.
+Santarem is the state of Para, Brazil.
 You will experience Rainforest climate your entire trip.
 Average air temperatures range from 65* at night to as much as 95* during the day.
 It is important to drink lots of water and electrolytes during your visit and wear tropical clothing and wear sunscreen.

 Currently there are no Medical requirements or vaccinations needed to enter Brazil.